Kingfuse/FastZerk/README.md

 Skill-Prediction and NGSP bern supported.

-supported skill : Ts , cyclone ,vampiric , and sinister and dexter
+Supported skill : Ts , cyclone ,vampiric , and sinister and dexter

 At ur owned risk